Skip to main content

 Adding an Entire Project To the Map

-.
+You can add an entire project to the map by right clicking on the top level of the project tree and selecting Add All Layers to Map.
 This will add all layers in the project to the map.
-You can also add individual layers to the map by right clicking on the layer and selecting Add to Map
+You can also add individual layers to the map by right clicking on the layer and selecting Add to Map.

 Editing Project Properties

-You can change the name of a project and its description at any time by right clicking on the top level of the project tree and selecting Properties
+You can change the name of a project and its description at any time by right clicking on the top level of the project tree and selecting Properties.

 Note that you can change the name of the project after it is created, but you can't change the name of the actual project file on disk.
 To change the file name, first close QGIS altogether, then rename the project GeoPackage file name on disk.
 When you next open QGIS, you will be prompted to locate the project file.
 Browse to the new location of the project file, and it will be loaded into QRiS.